 Consequences and Impact Classification

-Severity ranking - leverage the ranking object to get a preliminary severity estimation form your team.
+Severity ranking - leverage the ranking object to get a preliminary severity estimation from your team.

 Impact classification - Use defined categories to make it simple to classify the incident.
 We recommend including near-miss, equipment damage, minor injury, and major injury.